 Hollywood Studios Changes In 2018 & 2019

 Before we get to the details of Hollywood Studios FastPass, we want to review 2018 and talk about changes you can expect in 2019.
-Feel free to skip down if you’re not interested in this.
+Feel free to skip down if you’re not interested in this, but 2018 does provide some valuable insights into what to expect from 2019.

 Reviewing 2018 at Hollywood Studios